Accounting for Unobserved Confounding in Domain Generalization: Related work

 \section{Related work}

 There has been a growing interest in interpreting shifts in distribution to fundamentally arise from interventions in the causal mechanisms of data.
-Peters et al. \cite{peters2016causal} exploited this link for causal inference: causal relationships by definition being invariant to the observational regime.
-Invariant solutions, as a result of this connection, may be interpreted also as robust to certain interventions \cite{meinshausen2018causality}, and recent work has explored learning invariances in various problem settings from a causal perspective \cite{arjovsky2019invariant,rothenhausler2019causal,krueger2020out,gimenez2020identifying}.
-Among those, we note the invariance proposed in \cite{rothenhausler2019causal}, the authors seek to recover causal solutions with unobserved confounding.
-Generalization properties of these solutions were rarely studied, with one exception being Anchor regression \cite{rothenhausler2018anchor}.
-The authors proposed to interpolate between empirical risk minimization and causal solutions with explicit robustness to certain interventions in a linear model.
-The present work may be interpreted as a non-linear formulation of this principle with a more general study of generalization.
+Peters et al. \cite{peters2016causal} were among the first to exploit this link for causal inference by looking for invariant dependencies across environments.
+Invariant solutions, as a result of this connection, may be interpreted also as robust to certain interventions, and a large amount of recent work has explored learning invariances in various problem settings from a causal and distributionally robust optimization perspective, see e.g. \cite{arjovsky2019invariant,rothenhausler2019causal,krueger2020out,gimenez2020identifying, meinshausen2018causality, jin2020enforcing, ahuja2020invariant, koyama2020out, shi2021gradient, rothenhausler2019causal, rothenhausler2018anchor,meinshausen2015maximin}.

-Notions of invariance have been found useful in the broader field of domain generalization without necessarily referring to an underlying causal model.
-For instance, recent work has included the use data augmentation \cite{volpi2018generalizing,shankar2018generalizing}, meta-learning to simulate domain shift \cite{li2018learning,zhang2020adaptive}, constrastive learning \cite{kim2021selfreg}, adversarial learning of representations invariant to the environment \cite{ganin2016domain, albuquerque2019adversarial}, and with applications in structured medical domains \cite{jin2020enforcing}.
-Closest to DIRM are \cite{koyama2020out} and recently \cite{shi2021gradient} that explicitly use loss derivatives with respect to model parameters to regularize ERM solutions without however deriving their objectives with respect to shifts in an underlying causal model or with respect to an underlying robust optimization problem.

-A further line of research, instead of appealing explicitly to invariances between environments, proposes to solve directly a worst-case optimization problem (\ref{robust_pop}).
-One popular approach is to define $\mathcal P$ as a ball around the empirical distribution $\hat P$, for example using $f$-divergences or Wasserstein balls of a defined radius, see e.g. \cite{kuhn2019wasserstein,duchi2016statistics,duchi2019distributionally,sinha2017certifying,wozabal2012framework,abadeh2015distributionally,duchi2018learning}.
-These are general and multiple environments are not required, but this also means that sets are defined agnostic to the geometry of plausible shifted distributions, and may therefore lead to solutions, when tractable, that are overly conservative or do not satisfy generalization requirements \cite{duchi2019distributionally}.
+From a conceptual perspective, DIRM is closest to Anchor Regression \cite{rothenhausler2018anchor} which is also applicable to unobserved confounding and where the authors make a similar argument combining standard losses with a causal objective related to instrumental variable regression.
+In this work, we extend this analysis to non-linear structural causal models, derive a different causal objective that involves loss derivatives instead of instrumental variables and therefore also propose a different study of distributionally robust performance guarantees.
+In particular, DIRM does not reduce to Anchor Regression in linear SCMs.